pureprofile/android-sdk-pureprofile/README.md

 Through the callback you will receive two integers, one for all available surveys and one for the count of paid surveys.

 ## SDK (Jetpack Compose)
 A new SDK in Jetpack Compose is now available.
-This is a beta release of the survey platform.

 ### Requirements
 Minimum sdk version is 21.